fuzzymfx/fuzzymfx.github.io/content/posts/nicedear.md

 </div>

-3.Nicedear then applies transformations to the selected choices, such as scaling, rotating, and mirroring, to create a unique avatar that captures your essence.
+3. Nicedear then applies transformations to the selected choices, such as scaling, rotating, and mirroring, to create a unique avatar that captures your essence.

 ```ts
 const layers: OverlayOptions[] = await Promise.all(imagePaths.map(async (imgPath, i) => {